ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/04-Product-Requirements.md

 ## Stakeholders

 - **Target group** Gardeners and planting ethusiasts, either professionally or recreationally of all ages.
-- **Target purchaser** Target group profile with special attention to Full Nest I and Full Nest II mothers.
+- **Target purchaser** Target group profile with focus on individuals in the working class that have no time to tend to plants as they should.
+New plant hobbiests who are getting into tending plants and enjoy on their free time.
-- **Customer service** Prefers easy-to-repair, recyclable product, and easy-to-fix complaints to fit with Apple’s intuitive user experience.
-- **Marketing & Sales division** Looks for unique selling points around the Apple Aspirer-Explorer lifestyle and user experience.
-- **Retailers** Prefer products that can withstand a wide range of storage conditions including variations in temperature, vibration, humidity, and atmospheric pressure, and have a strong and compact, theft, and vandalism-proof packaging.
+- **Customer service** Prefer easy set up, interface and clear set up instructions.
+This also incldues a product that is durable and easy troubleshooting.
+- **Marketing & Sales division** Attend local Home and Garden shows with demonstations and spreading the product by word of mouth.
+This includes attending local farmers markets with intention of shwoing face to consumers.
+- **Retailers** Prefer products that can be durable during transportation use and the ability to be placed both indoor and outdoor in store placement.
+- **Regulatory instances** Device must comply with electronics and consumer product standards (e.g., FCC, RoHS) and possibly water-use efficiency certifications.

 ## Use Cases